Arua: Media

 Free-to-air analog broadcasts, which originated from Kampala, included WBS TV (which is currently closed), UBC TV, and NTV.
 In early 2014, MBC 2 was aired in Arua as a test broadcast to pave way for Vision Group's Urban TV before the 2015 countrywide digital migration.
 BTN was the first local TV station since 2003.
 Westnile TV later emerged as the only functional TV Station on ground in Arua while Host TV, an Online TV Station also pioneered in Arua aiding digital transformation.

 Voice of Life 100.9 FM, a Church of Uganda-founded radio station, pioneered FM broadcasting in Arua since 1997.
 Arua One (88.7 FM), Nile FM (94.1) and Radio Pacis (90.9 plus 94.5 FM) also joined them before others flooded in later including Access (96.3 FM) and Host Radio, an online Web Radio operated by Host Hub Innovations.

 Education

 There are several Government and private schools in Arua.

+According to the district website, there are 437 schools.
+105 of these are Nursery schools, 261 are Primary schools, while Secondary schools are 60.
+The district website also mentions 2 Btvet schools, 3 tertiary schools as well as 3 Teacher College Schools.
+Some of the schools include St. Joseph's College Ombaci, Muni Girls Secondary School, Arua Secondary School, Arua Primary School, African Ajai Foundation Ltd.